 The Compensation Committee assesses "competitive market" compensation using a number of sources.
 One of the data sources used in setting competitive market levels for the executive officers is the information publicly disclosed by a peer group of the Company, which is reviewed annually and may change from year to year.
 The peer group of companies is set by the Compensation Committee and consists of companies engaged in the distribution and/or manufacturing of healthcare products or industrial equipment and supplies.
 The Compensation Committee determines the peer group of companies based on the following considerations, among other things: (i) Standard Industrial Classification or SIC codes; (ii) Global Industry Classification System or GICS; (iii) companies identified by Hoover's, Inc. as our peer companies; (iv) companies listed as peers by our current list of peer companies and (v) company size, including, among other things, size by market capitalization, revenue and number of employees.
-Based on such analysis, in November 2021, the Compensation Committee determined that the peer group of companies used for fiscal 2022 should be the same as the peer group used for fiscal 2021.
-Accordingly, the fiscal 2022 peer group includes the following companies: AmerisourceBergen Corporation; Baxter International Inc.; Cardinal Health, Inc.; DaVita Inc.; Dentsply Sirona Inc.; Fastenal Company; Laboratory Corporation of America Holdings; MSC Industrial Direct Co., Inc.; Owens & Minor, Inc.; Patterson Companies, Inc.; Quest Diagnostics, Inc.; W.W.
+Based on such analysis, in November 2021, the Compensation Committee determined that the peer group of companies: AmerisourceBergen Corporation; Baxter International Inc.; Cardinal Health, Inc.; DaVita Inc.; Dentsply Sirona Inc.; Fastenal Company; Laboratory Corporation of America Holdings; MSC Industrial Direct Co., Inc.; Owens & Minor, Inc.; Patterson Companies, Inc.; Quest Diagnostics, Inc.; W.W.
 Grainger, Inc. and WESCO International Inc. At management's direction, Willis Towers Watson, a professional services/human resources consulting company, prepares a survey containing the peer group analysis and comparative data for companies with revenues between \$8 billion and \$15 billion for the Company.
 This information is shared with the Compensation Committee and the Compensation Committee reviews such information with Pearl Meyer, an independent compensation consultant.